GoogleCloudPlatform/cluster-health-scanner/deploy/slurm/README.md

 *   Run `git clone
     https://github.com/GoogleCloudPlatform/cluster-health-scanner.git` to
     download code to your login node.

 *   Run `cd cluster-health-scanner/deploy/slurm` to access to the available scripts.

-*   Note that `cluster-validation.sh` is the scheduler and uses other scripts internally.
+*   Run `chmod +x cluster-validation.sh` to give execute permission.
+Note that `cluster-validation.sh` is the scheduler and uses other scripts internally.
     This is the only script you need to run.
 Example commands are shown below.

 The examples in this directory are used to show how to test Slurm cluster node health.